Company Profile

 18th December 2009

-Neoteric signs its first hovercraft dealer in Taiwan, Yoshine Helicopter Company, and Chris Fitzgerald trains Yoshine hovercraft pilots Gordon, Charles and Peggy Lin.
-See photos
+Neoteric signs first hovercraft dealer in Taiwan, Yoshine Helicopter Company.
+Chris Fitzgerald trains Yoshine hovercraft pilots Gordon, Charles and Peggy Lin.

 Previous Company History Next